revit13/hello-world-module/README.md

 1. Execute all the sections in [Fybrik Notebook sample](https://fybrik.io/dev/samples/notebook/) until `Define data access policies` section (excluded).

-1. Deploy the following `FybrikStorageAccount` and a secret resources.
+1. Deploy the follwing secret resource and `FybrikStorageAccount` resource from `hack/test-module` directory.
+Note that the module version should match the latter version.
 These resources are used by the Fybrik to allocate a new bucket for the copied resource.

 ```bash
 cat << EOF | kubectl apply -f -